cheqd/node-docs/docs/setup-and-configure/cosmovisor-configuration.md

 [Install]
 WantedBy=multi-user.target
 ```

+If you decide to use config.toml file instead, feel free to remove environment variables from daemon service file and add `--cosmovisor-config` to your config file, i.e. `ExecStart=/usr/bin/cosmovisor run start --cosmovisor-config /home/cheqd/.cheqdnode/cosmovisor/config.toml`.

 > **Important:** If you manually modify the service file, ensure these changes are not overwritten by the interactive installer at future executions.
 When prompted by the installer to update the cosmovisor daemon file, **decline** to preserve your custom settings.